GeoscienceAustralia/ptha/ptha_access/README.md

 ## **Usage**

 Make sure you have successfully installed the software [as described here](INSTALL.md).
-Please confirm that everything installed correctly by running the following script.
+Please confirm that everything installed correctly by running the [test_all.R](test_all.R) script.
+You need to start R in the directory that contains that script and this README file (i.e. the directory name will end in `/ptha/ptha_access/`)

 ```r
 # This should print 'PASS' a few times.
 If not, something is wrong with your